Spain considers tax hikes to curb deficit, please EU

 "The ministry is studying reclassifying certain products and services that have reduced or super-reduced VAT," a spokesman for the ministry said.

-Madrid is also considering eliminating tax breaks on housing after reintroducing the measure as one of the first decrees the centre-right government announced after being sworn in December.
+Madrid is also considering eliminating tax breaks on housing after reintroducing the measure as one of the first decrees the center-right government announced after being sworn in December.

 It is also considering introducing a so-called "green tax" on petrol, following recommendations by the European Union, Treasury Secretary Marta Fernandez Curras said.